rostislav-ivanov/LIL-S-CARE/README.md

 # LilsCareApp
-Title:
-Online store LIL’S CARE
+Online store

 ## Description:
-The aim of this project was to create a brand’s online store.
+The aim of the project was to create a brand’s online store.
 It is made to be effective for both modest product line оr wider range of items.
 The website is functional and user friendly.
-It supports different features for guests, members and admins:
+It supports different features for guests, members and admins.

-Some key features: place orders, manage account and account details, edit and manage orders and manage products, inventory tracking, personal discounts, order history.
+### Some key features:
+place orders, manage account and account details, edit and manage orders and manage products, inventory tracking, personal discounts, order history.

 ## Table of contents: